heathgr/matrix-traverser/README.md

 ### Complex Data Visualization

-I wanted to present the problem and its solutions in a clear and concise way.
-I knew this would involve more than a spreadsheet of numbers.
-I needed to involve a more sophisticated solution that would rely on dynamically generated SVGs and CSS animations.
+I wanted to present the problem and its solutions in an uncomplicated and efficient way.
+To achieve this, I needed something that was more sophisticated than a simple table of numbers.
+My answer to this problem involves dynamically generated SVGs and CSS animations.

 ## Technologies Used

 ### Server Side

-As mentioned before, this project relies heavily on Google Cloud Functions.
+As mentioned before, this project relies on Google Cloud Functions.
 When the client posts a matrix to an HTTP endpoint, a cloud function is triggered.
 This function then calculates the necessary solutions.
 Finally, a response containing the computed solutions is sent to the client.

 ### Client Side